📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 Some headers hold shape and coverage more consistently, while others can create small spacing at the top.
 If top leaks are your main issue, the header style may be part of the problem.

-Fix #8: Layer with a shade (when you need “near dark”)
+Fix #8: Layer with a shade (when you need near dark)

 If you need a darker room for sleep, layering can help because it tackles two different leak paths: direct window light and edge gaps.
-Sleep Foundation explains why light exposure can disrupt sleep timing and quality: how light affects sleep.

 Fix #9: Go custom for hard-to-fit windows (the clean long-term solution)